Basic railroad signal terminology

 Permissive signal: A signal whose “stop” indication means “stop and proceed at restricted speed.”
 Usually identified by a number plate, some permissive signals also have a plate with the letter “P,” indicating that a train may pass the signal indicating stop without stopping but at restricted speed.

 Positive train control (PTC): Any combination of electronic and mechanical technologies that will affect a train’s movement, including stopping a train, without input from the onboard train crew.
-In the U.S., PTC technologies must do four things: prevent train-to-train crashes, enforce speed limits, protect track workers, and keep trains from running through a misaligned switch.
+In the U.S., PTC technologies are designed to: prevent train-to-train crashes, enforce speed limits, prevent over-speed derailments, protect track workers, and keep trains from running through a misaligned switch.

-Restricted speed: A speed allowing a train or engine to stop short of a train, obstruction, or anything that may require the speed of a train or engine to be reduced (usually no faster than 15 mph).
+Restricted speed: A speed allowing a train or locomotive to stop short of a train, obstruction, or anything that may require speed to be reduced (usually no faster than 15 to 20 mph).

 Signal indication: The information conveyed by a signal aspect.
 (A yellow light displayed on a signal would be its aspect; “approach” would be its indication.)